 What is BFM Course?

 Bachelor of Financial Markets (BFM) is a three-year undergraduate degree that specialises in the nuances of financial markets and covers various related fields like economics, financial risks, investments, etc. It also involves the practical fields of study like organizing, planning and managing capital resources.
-If you are interested in the intricacies of how the market functions and want to build a career around it then BFM is a course that might interest you.
+If you are interested in the intricacies of how the market functions and to want to build a career around it then BFM is a course that might interest you.

 Must Read: Short Term Courses in Finance